Are you tired of shaking (uncontrollably) from anxiety and stress?

 - And sometimes just a whole lot of more shaking.

 This, in turn, makes you even more anxious – a vicious cycle.

 Anxiety trembling is a discharge of nervous arousal and a fast clearing of stress hormones from your body.

 What to Do Instead to Make Nervous Shaking Stop

-The next time you are anxious, or going through an anxiety attack, and feel your body start shaking – allow it.
+The next time you are anxious, stressed out, or going through an anxiety attack, and feel your body start shaking – allow it.
 Keep it up.
 It’s perfectly o.k.

-In fact, if you want to stop your anxiety faster – encourage the shaking.
+If you want to stop your anxiety faster – don’t use relaxation techniques right now.
+Encourage the shaking.
 Exaggerate it.